ALIGN: Advanced Query Initialization with LiDAR-Image Guidance for Occlusion-Robust 3D Object Detection: Experiments

-Table~\ref{tab:main_result} compares five query-based detectors with publicly available training code and configurations (TransFusion~\cite{bai_transfusion_2022}, CMT-small~\cite{yan2023crossmodaltransformerfast}, FUTR3D~\cite{chen_futr3d_2023}, SparseFusion~\cite{xie2023sparsefusion}, and CMT-Large~\cite{yan2023crossmodaltransformerfast}) on the nuScenes validation and test sets, before and after applying ALIGN.
-ALIGN consistently improves both mAP and NDS across all baselines, with particularly large gains observed in models that use uniform query initialization.
-For example, CMT-small improves from 70.3 to 71.1 mAP (+0.8) and from 72.9 to 73.3 NDS (+0.4), while FUTR3D gains +0.8 mAP and +0.9 NDS.
-In contrast, heatmap-guided models such as TransFusion and SparseFusion show smaller yet consistent improvements (+0.4 mAP / +0.3 NDS), suggesting that ALIGN is most beneficial when no object-specific prior is used in initialization.
-CMT-Large achieves the highest overall performance (71.1 mAP / 73.3 NDS), confirming that ALIGN scales well to stronger architectures.
+\paragraph{Quantitative Results.} Table~\ref{tab:main_result} reports the performance of five query-based LiDAR-camera detectors on the nuScenes validation and test sets before and after applying ALIGN.
+Across all baselines, ALIGN consistently improves both mAP and NDS, demonstrating its general applicability.
+The largest gains are observed when ALIGN replaces random initialization, which lacks spatial priors, with semantically grounded and geometry-aware object anchors.
+For example, CMT-small improves from 67.4 to 68.3 mAP (+0.9) and from 70.2 to 71.4 NDS (+1.2), while FUTR3D achieves +0.8 mAP and +0.9 NDS.
+In contrast, heatmap-guided methods such as TransFusion and SparseFusion show smaller yet consistent gains (+0.4 mAP / +0.4 NDS), as they already leverage BEV-based spatial cues during initialization.
+The best-performing model, CMT-Large, reaches 71.1 mAP and 73.3 NDS, confirming that ALIGN scales effectively to larger architectures.
+Overall, replacing heuristic or random initialization with structured, semantically grounded anchors leads to more reliable query allocation and consistent performance gains.
+Additional segmentation robustness analysis is provided in the supplementary material.